Rachel Maclean’s Spite Your Face, was curated by Alchemy Film & Arts for the 57th International Art Exhibition, La Biennale di Venezia 2017.

-Referencing the Italian folk-tale The Adventures of Pinocchio, Maclean’s new commission offers a powerful critique of contemporary society, critiquing the underlying fears and desires that characterise the zeitgeist we find ourselves in today.
+Referencing the Italian folk-tale The Adventures of Pinocchio, Rachel offers a powerful critique of contemporary society, critiquing the underlying fears and desires that characterise the zeitgeist we find ourselves in today.
 Spite Your Face is a tale across two worlds – with a bright, glittering and ordered upper world, and a warped, dirty, impoverished lower world – where the lure of wealth, power and adoration entices a destitute young boy into the shimmering riches of the kingdom above.

 You can read Richard Ashrowan’s curatorial essay here: